TerraByteDev/TerraByteDocs/docs/skyfactions/mechanics/defences/defences.md

 In SkyFactionsReborn/defences, you can configure the island defences to your liking.
 In this guide, individual settings will be referred to as "keys" such as `costs.buy`.
 To create your own defences with different stats, you can create a new yaml file with one of these types, or you can just edit the existing config files.

+>[!INFO]
+>Please read every comment in the configs when editing (this applies for all configs, not just defences!)\
+>They contain crucial information that you must take note of when adjusting / adding configs.

 ## Keys

 * `name` - The name of the defence in the Obelisk.